-In attempting to give some general notions on astronomy, we shall not begin by entering into an explana-25 tion of the system of the celestial bodies, but select that portion which is most interesting to us, the earth, and when we have formed a distinct idea of the part which it performs in the general system, we shall be able to form some conception of the grandeur and immensity of the universe.
+In attempting to give some general notions on astronomy, we shall not begin by entering into an explana.
+25 tion of the system of the celestial bodies, but select that portion which is most interesting to us, the earth, and when we have formed a distinct idea of the part which it performs in the general system, we shall be able to form some conception of the grandeur and immensity of the universe.
 Let us suppose the earth at its creation to have been projected forwards.
 We know, from the laws of motion, that if no obstacle impeded its course it would proceed interminably in the same direction and with a uniform velocity.
 Let A represent the earth, and s the sun.
-We shall suppose the earth arrived at the point in which it is represented in the figure, having a velocity which to B in the space of one month; whilst the sun's attraction would bring it to c in the same space of time.
-Reasoning upon the laws of uniform motion we might hastily conclude that the earth would move in the diagonal A D of the parallelogram A B D c, as a ball struck by two forces will do.
+We shall suppose the earth arrived at the point in which it is represented in the figure, having a velocity which would carry it on to B in the space of one month; whilst the sun's attraction would bring it to c in the same space of time.
+Reasoning upon the laws of uniform motion we might hastily conclude that the earth would move in the diagonal A D of the parallelogram A B D C, as a ball struck by two forces will do.
 But the force of attraction is continually acting upon our terrestrial ball, and producing an incessant deviation from a course in a straight line, and thus converts it into a course in a curve line.

-Let us detain the eartn a moment at the point $\bar{\mathbf{p}}$, and consider how it will be affected by the combined action of the two forces in its new situation.
-It still retains its tendency to fly off in a straight line; but a straight line would now carry it away to $\bar{\mathbf{r}}$, whilst the sun would attract it in the direction $\bar{\mathbf{p}}$ s.
-In order to know exactly what course the earth will follow, another parallelogram must be drawn in the same maner as the first; the line $\bar{\mathbf{p}}$ s that of attraction; and it will be found that the earth will proceed in the curve line $D \in drawn$ in the parallelogram $D F \in E$; and if we go on throughout the whole of the circle, drawing a line from the earth to the sun, to represent the force of attraction, and another at a right angle to it, to describe that of projection, we shall find that the earth will proceed in a curve line passing through similar parallelograms till it has completed the whole of the circle.
+Let us detain the earth a moment at the point D, and consider how it will be affected by the combined action of the two forces in its new situation.
+It still retains its tendency to fly off in a straight line; but a straight line would now carry it away to F, whilst the sun would attract it in the direction D s.
+In order to know exactly what course the earth will follow, another paral lelogram must be drawn in the same maner as the first; the line D F describing the force of projection, and the line D s that of attraction; and it will be found that the earth will proceed in the curve line $D \in drawn$ in the parallelogram D F G E; and if we go on throughout the whole of the circle, drawing a line from the earth to the sun, to represent the force of attraction, and another at a right angle to it, to describe that of projection, we shall find that the earth will proceed in a curve line passing through similar parallelograms till it has completed the whole of the circle.
 The attraction of the sun is the centripetal force, which confines the earth to a centre; and the impulse of projection, or the force which impels the earth to quit the sun and fly off, is the centrifugal force.

-We have described the earth as moving in a circle, merely to render the explanation more simple, for in reality the centripetal and centrifugal forces are not so proportioned as to produce circular motion; and the earth's orbit or path round the sun is not circular, but elliptical or oval.
+We have described the earth as moving in a circle, merely to render the explanation more simple, for in reality the centripetal and centrifugal forces are not so proportioned as to produce circular motion; and the earth's orbit or path round the sun is not circular, bu elliptical or oval.